Dimitri Kipiani: Georgian national identity and conflict with the Imperial authorities

 Kipiani was energetically involved in Georgia’s social and cultural life.
 He was a Vice-President of the Caucasian Agrarian Society and a co-founder of the Tiflis Nobility Bank, Society for the Spreading of Literacy Among Georgians and "Georgian Dramatic Society".
 His essays and articles were systematically published in Georgian and Russian press.
+Kipiani was also one of the promoters of rediscovering, documentinga and promoting Georgian chant.
 He became the first Georgian translator of Shakespeare and authored a book, Modern Georgian Grammar.
 In addition to its strictly practical and educational value, the book was of considerable political significance, for the disagreement between Georgian intellectuals and Imperial authorities over the language issue was growing increasingly tense.

 Despite Kipiani's professed loyalty, the Russian authorities were suspicious of him.
 Kipiani saw the 1783 Treaty of Georgievsk the only fair model for the Russian-Georgian relations and remained a stubborn defender of a native language and culture.
 Convinced that "real progress can only be achieved by a nation that thinks and speaks in its native language", he opposed a policy of limiting the status of Georgian language in state-sponsored schools in the 1870s.

 In October 1885, Kipiani denounced the Russian viceroy of the Caucasus, Aleksandr Dondukov-Korsakov, to Grand Duke Michael Nicolaievich of Russia whom he met during Michael’s visit to Borjomi, and accused the viceroy of persecuting Georgian culture.
 He composed a special report to the viceroy and the Imperial administration, but was forced to moderate his activities under a strong pressure from St. Petersburg.